LucDoh/chess_analysis/README.md

 # chess_analytics
 ### What for?
-This project aims to provide high-level analysis of large amounts of chess games, starting with a simple way to download an organized collection of all your chess.com games!
+This project aims to give a high-level analysis of large amounts of chess games, starting with a simple way to download an organized collection of all your Chess.com games!

-On chess.com, players can view simple statistics about their games, like win-rate by color and best win.
-They can also analyze a couple games per day for free.
-This tool tries to fill between those two extremes, by giving you deeper and more specific statistics across games.
+On Chess.com, players can view simple statistics about their games, like win-rate by color and best win.
+We can also analyze a couple games per day for free.
+This tool tries to look between those two extremes, by giving you more specific statistics across games.

 Examples:
-- breakdown of your wins by opening
+- winrate by opening
 - loss-type frequencies (checkmate, resignation, out of time)
 - nice visualizations, e.g. a heatmap of the user's chess position by move
-- grandmasters that your repertoire is most similiar to, so you can study them
+- grandmasters who have a similar repertoire, so you can study them

 ### Components

-1. **notebooks/intro_to_python-chess.ipynb** -  how to use python-chess with any PGN (game) and interface with polyglot opening books.
+1. **notebooks/intro_to_python-chess.ipynb** -  working with python-chess on any PGN (game) and interfacing with polyglot opening books.

 2. **scripts/pgn_downloader.py** - a script to download all chess.com games for a user, organized in year/month directories.
     ```